 Brock faculty, students, and staff can place requests for books and articles located at other libraries through the Interlibrary Loan Service.

-Brock alumni and community borrowers are also eligible to borrow books through interlibrary loan.
-Community borrowers have a fee of $50 per year for interlibrary loan privileges.
+Brock alumni are also eligible to borrow books through interlibrary loan on a cost recovery basis.
+Community borrowers are eligible for interlibrary loan privileges for a fee of $50 per year plus cost recovery.
 Please refer to Community Borrowing fees.

 Frequently Asked Questions about Interlibrary Loan

 1. When you discover a book or article in SuperSearch that isn’t available at Brock, choose ‘Not Available Online – More Options’ to request the item.
 The form will automatically add all the required information, just fill in your RACER userID and password to submit the request.